sormuras/sormuras.github.io/blog/2018-09-11-testing-in-the-modular-world.md

 ## History

 This is a living document, it will be updated now-and-then.

+- 2018-10-03 The "visibility table" is really about "accessibility"
 - 2018-09-18 Add diagrams for black and white box testing
 - 2018-09-12 Polishing and improvements by various reader's comments
 - 2018-09-11 Initial version